 ART 4430 2D Studio IV (3-5) Content and issues in two-dimensional media on the development of personal artistic expression.
 Advanced studio practices in printmaking and mixed media techniques with a focus.
 May be repeated for credit up to six hours.
 Prerequisite: ART 2202.
 ART 4431 3D Studio IV (3-5) Content and issues in three-dimensional media.
 Advanced studio practices in ceramics with a focus on the development of personal artistic expression.
 May be repeated for credit up to six hours.
 Prerequisite: ART 2204.
-Women in the History of Art (3) ART 4432 This course examines the role of gender in the production and reception of works of art.
+ART 4432 Women in the History of Art (3) This course examines the role of gender in the production and reception of works of art.
 Analyzing a canon of great women artists, how patriarchal systems have affected the way art history has been written and the impact of the feminist movement on artistic production.
 ART 4435 Collaborative Studio (3) An integrative art studio experience joining students from each concentration area.
 Thematic, supervised exploration of a chosen medium.
 This course will facilitate the comprehensive assessment of student competencies in art portfolio review, core curriculum exam and/or the taking of a standardized art exam, a requirement of all art majors.
 Prerequisite: Must be taken upon completion of the twelve hours concentration or have approval of the department chair.
 May be repeated for credit up to six hours.
-ART 4450 Design for the Internet II (3)A continuing study of "Design for the Internet".
-New trends in the designs and technologies of webbased visual communication will be discussed and explored.
-Students will not only broaden their understanding of designing for web top but will explore development concepts such as usability, functionality, modality, and accessibility.
-Students will also concentrate on the importance of web standards and best practices.
+ART 4450 User Experience Design (3) A continuing study of "Design for the Internet".
+Through leveraging new trends and technologies students will explore development concepts such as usability, functionality, modality, and accessibility.
 Prerequisite: ART 3315.
-ART 4472 Internship in Art Education (9) The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a teaching field.
+ART 4472 Internship in Art Education (9) The Professional Internship Program is the culminating clinical field-based experience for students seeking certification in a feaching field.
 The Professional Internship Program provides the student with the opportunity to conduct classes and assume the role of a teacher while receiving supervision from a classroom teacher and a university supervisor for a period of one full semester.
 The student will demonstrate skills of the informed, reflective decision maker throughout the internship experience.
-Prerequisite: admission to TEP; Co-requisite: IED 4454 Internship Seminar for Interdisciplinary Education.

-ART 4481 Methods and Materials for the Art Teacher (3) Teaching methods, selection, organization, and use of art materials.
+Prerequisite: admission to TEP; Co-requisite: IED 4454 İnternship Seminar for Interdisciplinary ART 4481 Methods and Materials for the Art Teacher (3) Teaching methods, selection, organization, and use of art materials.
 Prerequisite: ART 3361 and admission to TEP.
 ART 4491-92 Guided Independent Research (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.
 ART 4493-94 Guided Independent Study (1 to 3 credit hours per course per semester) Additional information is indexed under Independent Study and Research.

-Internship (3 or 6 credit hours) ART 4496
+ART 4496 Internship (3 or 6 credit hours)

 Experiential learning in the context of an art- or design-related profession.
-Must be approved by the department chair and cooperating host organization or business
+Must be approved by the department chair and cooperating host organization or business.

 May be repeated for credit up to nine hours.